South Caldwell High School: Media and technology

 The media center is an integral part of the academic atmosphere of the school.
 The facility houses over 17,000 volumes supplementing all subject areas.
 Students have flexible access to the media center resources and its thirty networked computers that access the electronic reference databases and the internet.
 A thirty computer lab for activities such as word processing, creating presentations, webquests, and Internet research.
 An additional thirty computer lab utilizes the Passkey software to support and enhance the standard course of study.

-Extracurricular activities

-There are many clubs and extracurricular activities that students can be involved in.
-Below is a list of clubs/extracurricular activities at South Caldwell that a student can be a part of:
+Additionally the school is a 1:1 school, providing laptops to any students that are in need of one.